technology & art

 Why Rhino?
 Have you tried other 3d modeling programs?

 Rhino has a ton of capability for nurbs and mesh modeling, plus parametric design via Grasshopper.
-I use Archicad primarily in Architecture, but that’s BIM and not ideal for these sculptures.
-Since we also use Rhino sometimes too, it makes sense for me to keep using it in my own work and apply the skillset in two places.
+I use Archicad primarily in architecture, but that’s BIM and not ideal for these sculptures.
+Since we use Rhino in architecture too, it makes sense for me to keep using it in my own work and apply the skillset in two places.
 I’m looking for precision, ease of 3D printing, robust editing tools, workflow.
 I used Shapr3D on iPad until I got a Rhino license.
-I’ve tinkered with Blender and Plasticity3D, and there are lots of other ones.
+I’ve tinkered with Blender and Plasticity3D only a little.
+There are lots of others of course.

 Do you model everything from scratch?